Skip to main content

 The Vegas reign

-• Siegfried & Roy's debut performance in Vegas was in 1967.
+• Siegfried and Roy's debut performance in Vegas was in 1967.

-• Steve Wynn signed their Vegas contract - with a $50 million contract - to headline his new hotel The Mirage in 1989.
+• The pair signed a $50 million multi-year contract with Steve Wynn to headline his new hotel The Mirage in 1989.

-• They quickly became the city's highest-paid performers, selling out every show, 500 of them a year in the their own 1,504 capacity Siegfried & Roy Theatre.
+• They quickly became among the city's highest-paid act, selling out 500 shows a year in the their 1,504 capacity Siegfried & Roy Theatre.

-• Over the course of 50 years, Siegfried and Roy performed 30,000 shows to 50 million people, generating over $1 billion in ticket sales.
+• Across 50 years, Siegfried and Roy performed 30,000 shows to 50 million people – contributing to ticket sales over $1 billion,

 • When moving their show to a different venue, it took 48 trucks to transport equipment and the exotic animals.